lukaszszymankiewicz/memecatcher/README.md

 ## Disclaimer

-This code is for personal-use only (and made purely for fun!), I do not to use recommend it other way.
+This code is for personal and educational use only (and made purely for fun!), I do notrecommend to use it any other way!
 Please remember that most of these memes are owned by scrapped sites.

 ## Developing